Building A Budget With Allocations - All Flexibility Levels

 Purpose

-Ninth grade academies nurture first-year ninth grade students, so they transition successfully to high school, promotion, graduation, college, and career.
+Ninth Grade Academies nurture first-year 9th grade students, so they transition successfully to high school, promotion, graduation, college, and career.
 Progress and results are measured by the following student outcomes:

 - On-track to promote rates each term and final promotion rates after summer school of each year.